 - Combine agave through sriracha ingredients in a bowl and stir until combined.

-- Pour over chicken and place lid on container.
-Shake so chicken is completely covered with marinade.
+- Pour over chicken and place lid on the container.
+Shake so the chicken is completely covered with marinade.

 - Place the container in the refrigerator and marinate for a minimum of one hour.
 Overnight is ideal for maximum flavor.